 Using Our Services

 You understand that when using the Services, you will be exposed to content provided by third parties not under MIT Technology Review's control from a variety of sources ("Third-Party Submissions"), and that MIT Technology Review is not responsible for the accuracy, completeness, utility, safety, or the protection of intellectual property rights of or relating to such Third-Party Submissions.
 You further understand and acknowledge that you may be exposed to Third-Party Submissions that are inaccurate, offensive, indecent, or objectionable, and you agree to waive, and hereby do waive, any legal or equitable rights or remedies you have or may have against MIT Technology Review, its parent, subsidiaries, affiliates and/or licensors with respect thereto, and agree to indemnify and hold MIT Technology Review, its parent, subsidiaries, affiliates and/or licensors harmless to the fullest extent allowed by law regarding all matters related to your use of our Services.

 Copyright; Restrictions on Use

-The content on the Services (the "Content"), including without limitation, video, text, photos, and graphics, is protected under United States and international copyright laws, is subject to other intellectual property and proprietary rights and laws, and is owned by us or our licensors.
+The material provided by MIT on the Services, including, without limitation, video, text, photos, data, information and graphics (the “Content”), is protected under United States and international copyright laws, is subject to other intellectual property and proprietary rights laws, and is owned by us or our licensors.
 Except as expressly permitted in writing from MIT, as indicated below, the Content may not be copied, modified, reproduced, republished, posted, transmitted, sold, offered for sale, or redistributed in any way without our prior written permission and that of our applicable licensors, and you must abide by all copyright notices, information, or restrictions contained in or attached to any Content.
 We give you a personal, revocable, non-assignable, non-sublicensable and non-exclusive right to access and use the Services in the manner permitted by these Terms.

 Permission to use Content is granted on a case-by-case basis.
 Please see the reprints and permissions page for more information.